-Rsync (Remote Sync) is a useful command-line utility for Unix-like systems to synchronize files between two remote systems.
-A user can also use the Rsync command to sync files between two directories on the same system.
-The Rsync uses a delta-transfer algorithm, which sends only the differences between the source files and the existing files in the destination.
-It also reduced the data on the network to save bandwidth.
+Rsync (Remote Sync) is a command-line tool for synchronizing files between two Unix-based systems.
+Rsync can also be used on the same system to synchronize files between two directories.
+Rsync uses a delta-transfer algorithm to send only the differences between source files and existing files to the destination.
+Rsync uses less data on the network to conserve bandwidth.

 rsync [OPTION...]
 SOURCE...
 [DESTINATION]

 - Here SOURCE can be a local directory like “/opt/backup” or a remote location like “[email protected]:/opt/remotedir/”